Forecast-it/react-virtualized-dnd/README.md

 | dragAndDropGroup | string   | yes          | Unique identifier for the drag and drop group the context uses |
 | draggableId      | string   | yes          | Unique identifier for the draggable                            |

+Draggables will ignore drags started by clicking on any element with the "no-drag" css class.
+This can be used to control drag interactions with interactive elements, such as inputs or buttons.

 ### Droppable

 #### Props